smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

         },
         ...
     },
-    "needProtection" : true
+    "need_protection" : true
 }
 ```
+In the alternative solution, even if the flag is defined in the function group level, SDL still needs to translate it to each RPC because there is no concept of `function group` in `OnPermissionsChange` RPC.
+SDL will lose the flexibility of configuring the protection for some RPCs and also having some RPCs that do not need protection in the same function group.
+Therefore, the proposed solution is as followed:

-If `needProtection`=`true` in policy, the corresponding RPC must be sent/received in an encryption enabled SDL service.
+If `need_protection`=`true` in policy, the corresponding RPC must be sent/received in an encryption enabled SDL service.
 That means the app has been authenticated via TLS/DTLS handshake and RPC request and response messages are encrypted.
-If `needProtection`=`false` or `needProtection` does not exist for the RPC(s) in policy, the corresponding RPC messages shall not be encrypted, and can be transmitted in both encryption enabled and disabled SDL services.
+If `need_protection`=`false` or `need_protection` does not exist for the RPC(s) in policy, the corresponding RPC messages shall not be encrypted, and can be transmitted in both encryption enabled and disabled SDL services.

-Multiple function groups can include the same RPC, each group has its own flag for the RPC.
-If there are two or more instances of the same RPC in different groups in the policy for an app, one has `needProtection`=`true` and the others have `needProtection`=`false`, then the RPC shall have `needProtection`=`true` for the app.
+Multiple function groups can include the same RPC; each group has its own flag for the RPC.
+If there are two or more instances of the same RPC in different groups in the policy for an app, one has `need_protection`=`true` and the others have `need_protection`=`false`, then the RPC shall have `needProtection`=`true` in the `OnPermissionsChange` for the app.

 ### SDL server updates:
-The SDL server needs to support the new parameter in the policy table.
+The SDL server may support the new parameter in the policy table.
+However, defining which RPCs require encryption on a per-app basis would create a lot of Policy Server overhead in regards to OEM app administration (UI/UX), database schema/storage, and policy table generation and migration.
+Therefore, the SDL Policy Server code base will not be receiving this feature in full.
+Meaning that while SDL core and the policy table structure will allow different RPCs to require encryption per different app, the policy server would not make these fully available.
+Instead, the SDL Policy Server shall give OEMs the option to select which RPCs they need to be encrypted that will apply to **ALL** of their partner apps.
+An OEM will need to make their own policy server implementation if they want to support configuration on a per-app basis.

 ## Potential downsides
-The following RPC messages need to be sent before the encryption of RPC service 7 is enabled.
+The proxy and SDL can send the following RPC messages before the encryption of RPC service 7 is enabled.
 - `RegisterAppInterface`
 - `SystemRequest`
 - `OnPermissionsChange`
 - `OnSystemRequest`
+- `PutFile`

-There are two possible methods to deal with it.
-In the first method, some special logic (exceptions) is needed.
-The SDL core and mobile proxy can send and receive the above RPC messages un-encrypted if the encryption of RPC service is not enabled even those RPCs have `needProtection`=`true`.
+There are two possible methods to deal with this downside.
+In the first method, some special logic (exception) is needed.
+The SDL core and mobile proxy can send and receive the above RPC messages un-encrypted if the encryption of RPC service is not enabled even those RPCs have `need_protection`=`true`.
 Once the encryption of RPC service is enabled, the SDL core and mobile proxy shall send encrypted messages.
-In the second method, these RPCs shall not be listed as `needProtection`=`true` in a policy configuration.
-For the simplicity, we recommend the second method.
+In the second method, these RPCs shall not be listed as `need_protection`=`true` in a policy configuration.
+For the simplicity, the second method is recommended.

 ## Impact on existing code